maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-11-graceful-degradation.md

 Total transactions affected: approximately 400 out of millions.
 Total customer complaints: 12.
 Total engineering time spent on the incident: 45 minutes, mostly spent on root cause analysis to prevent recurrence.

-The same category of bug in a catastrophic failure architecture might have:
-- Gone undetected for days or weeks (subtle, rare edge case)
-- Affected millions of transactions before discovery
-- Required emergency meetings, extensive investigation, rushed fixes
-- Taken days to fully resolve
-- Generated thousands of customer complaints
-- Caused measurable damage to Stripe's reputation
+The same category of bug in a catastrophic failure architecture might have gone undetected for days or weeks—it was subtle enough that only specific edge cases triggered it.
+By the time discovery occurred, millions of transactions could have been affected.
+The incident would have required emergency meetings, extensive investigation, and rushed fixes under pressure.
+Resolution would have taken days rather than minutes.
+Thousands of customer complaints would have flooded support channels.
+And the prolonged visibility of the problem would have caused measurable damage to Stripe's reputation.

 The difference wasn't that Stripe prevented the bug.
 They didn't.
 The difference was that their infrastructure made the failure graceful.